 WordPress offers a cheap and quick way for new companies and not-for-profit organizations to develop a website.
 Within a short period of time, you can have a nice looking site that works well on desktop browsers, tablets, and mobile devices.
-And with over 54,000 plugins you can add pizazz and character with animated galleries, text that fades in as you scroll, customized forms, and much more.
-With a market share of nearly 60% of all websites using a content management system, WordPress is a sure bet to kick off your website marketing efforts.
+And with over 60,000 plugins you can add pizazz and character with animated galleries, text that fades in as you scroll, customized forms, and much more.
+With a market share of over 63% of all websites using a content management system, WordPress is a sure bet to kick off your website marketing efforts.

 But how do you know when you’re ready to graduate from WordPress?
 The sections below highlight some of the more common reasons organizations migrate to a more professional solution.
 Whether you’re ready now or not, this information, at the very least, will provide some talking points as your organization grows and your needs become more complex.

 When you get started, very few visitors hit your site, so a little downtime here and there isn’t a big deal.
 Most WordPress web hosting providers give you a single server environment that is shared with hundreds (and often thousands) of other sites.
 In each case, the web site and database reside on the same server.